 With time, there has been a change in the volume and market cap of various stocks.
 Overall, the healthcare sector has seen growth over the past decades, but the stock pricing of individual companies remains prone to erratic and abrupt fluctuations.
-These fluctuations stem from strict regulations, litigation risks, Drug approvals from Health Canada and other regulators.
-This means that the need for careful market survey and examining future trajectories become ever more important if you plan to invest in the risky-yet-lucrative healthcare sector.
+These fluctuations stem from strict regulations, litigation risks, and Drug approvals from Health Canada and other regulators.
+This means that the need for careful market survey and examining future trajectories become ever more critical if you plan to invest in the risky-yet-lucrative healthcare sector.

 The Best Medical & Healthcare Stocks for Canadian Investors